 - Patients who wish to reduce their risk of miscarriage and genetic abnormalities

-- Patients interested in gender selection for family balancing
+- Patients interested in sex selection for family balancing

 FREQUENTLY ASKED QUESTIONS